-Amongst our Pupil Premium children, writing was a weakness.
-The investment into a new writing structure has been implemented into our 3 year plan as a result of identifying this weakness.
+Amongst our other Pupil Premium children, reading and writing was a weakness.
+The investment into a new writing structure and investment in books has been implemented into our 3 year plan as a result of identifying this weakness.

 Externally provided programmes